-Where measurements of the thermal efficiency of (a) cogeneration plant(s) are required for the baseline scenario (i.e. scenarios 11 and 14 and $\varepsilon{th,pre project}$ or $\varepsilon{th,existing plant(s)}$ respectively), such measurements should be undertaken by measuring the quantity of fuels fired and the heat generation during a representative time period and by dividing the quantity of heat generation by the energy quantity of the fuels fired.
+Where measurements of the thermal efficiency of a cogeneration plant are required for the baseline scenario (i.e. $\varepsilon{th,pre\ project}$ or $\varepsilon{th,existing\ plant(s)}$ ), such measurements should be undertaken by measuring the quantity of fuels fired and the heat generation during a representative time period and by dividing the quantity of heat generation by the energy quantity of the fuels fired.
 In case of turbines with heat extractions, the efficiency should be determined over a time period that reasonably represents the different operation modes.
-The three most recent historical years should preferably be used to determine the average efficiency, where such data is available and where this time period is reasonably representative.
 The measurement results should be documented in the CDM-PDD.